 In the screenshot above, there is Success message set to fire on Save (1) and another success message set to fire on Submit (2).
 To make any action fire on save, all you need to do is toggle on the save feature for that action.
 Note that if you have both Submit and Save toggled on for an action, it will fire on both.

 This feature may be used in conjunction with Conditional Logic as well.

 Enabling Local Browser Storage

-Save Progress has the capability of storing form progress locally in the form of a cookie in the user’s browser.
+Save Progress has the capability of storing form progress to the local browser storage without the user needing to be logged in.
 This setting can be enabled by navigating to the Advanced tab of the form builder, selecting Save Progress, and toggling on the option Enable Local Browser Storage.

 - There is not a visible ’save’ button when you use local storage as it is automatic.